Anson365/Util/README.md

 # Util
 javaweb usual util method

+## FileUtil
-## copy
+### copy
-  1.do copy with char
+  * do copy with char
-  2.do copy with stream
+  * do copy with stream
-  3.do copy with NIO
+  * do copy with NIO

-## transform
+### transform
-  1.turn string content into file content
+  * turn string content into file content
-  2.turn file content into string content
+  * turn file content into string content

+## BeanUtil
+  * copy bean properties
+  * judge is all bean's properties is null
+  * change bean properties to map
+  * do change with bean's assigned type field